-(3) This man won the Battle of Bloody Marsh during the War of Jenkin's Ear.
+(8) This man led a defense against Manuel de Montiano's seizure of St. Simons Island, which included victories at Gully Hole Creek and Bloody Marsh in the War of Jenkins' Ear.
 This man invited John Wesley and George Whitefield [[WIT-"field"]] to head missionary activities in a colony he founded after the death of his friend, Robert Castell.
 Prior to banning the rum trade and slavery, this man negotiated with the Yamacraw for land on which he founded Savannah.
 For the point, name this founder of a debtors' colony in Georgia.